 \section{Conclusions}

-This work has shown the MACE potential can be used for non equilibrium molecular dynamics (NEMD) simulation with pressure measurements obtained using the method of planes (MoP).
-These MoP pressure measurements are shown to satisfy the static balance near a liquid-solid interface (a condition where the widely used virial fails) as well as exactly satisfying the momentum and energy control volume equations.
-This conservation demonstrates the MoP pressure is valid arbitrarily far from equilibrium, which means these tools can be directly used in studying any fluid system with MACE.
+This work has shown the MACE potential can be used for non equilibrium molecular dynamics (NEMD) simulation with local pressure measurements and heat flux obtained using the method of planes (MoP).
+These MoP pressure measurements are shown to satisfy the static balance near a liquid-solid interface (a condition where the widely used virial form fails) as well as satisfying the momentum and energy control volume equations.
+This conservation demonstrates the MoP pressure is valid arbitrarily far from equilibrium, which means these tools can be directly used in studying fluid dynamics and heat transfer with MACE.
 The definition and correct form of pressure is a source of no small controversy in the literature \citep{Shi_et_al(2023)}.
-As a non-unique quantity \citep{Schofield_Henderson}, this has resulted in ambiguity that leads to the use of incorrect or inappropriate definitions.
-As we move to ML potentials which layer even more ambiguity, including the definition of an effective pairwise force in a graph network, it is useful to try to establish a firmer foundation for the vital quantities like pressure and heat flux The form of pressure presented in \eq{CV_pressure} and heat flux in \eq{MOP_energy} have been shown to conserve momentum and energy every timestep in volumes thin enough to often only have a single atom.
-As a result, these validate the MoP forms and the resulting conservation checks should form an essential part of NEMD validation in the ML age.
-The code to run these cases in ASE with MACE is provided with this work as a template for developing these checks.
+As a non-unique quantity \citep{Schofield_Henderson}, this has resulted in ambiguity leading to the use of incorrect or inappropriate definitions.
+As we move to ML potentials which layer even more ambiguity, including the definition of an effective pairwise force in a graph network, it is useful to try to establish a firmer foundation for the vital quantities like pressure and heat flux.
+The form of pressure presented in \eq{CV_pressure} and heat flux in \eq{MOP_energy} have been shown to conserve momentum and energy at every timestep in volumes thin enough to often have only a single atom.
+As a result, these validate the MoP forms for use in molecular fluid dynamics systems where the continuum assumption is invalid and far away from thermodynamic equilibrium.
+These conservation checks should form an essential part of NEMD validation in the ML age.
+The code to run these cases in ASE with MACE is provided along with this work as a template for developing these checks.
 The potential for machine learning (ML) to include quantum mechanics (QM) details into molecular fluid simulation are vast.
 Many industrial problems studied with NEMD require pressure or heat flux, for example to get slip lengths, heat transfer, solid-liquid interface traction, local visco-elastic effects or liquid-vapour interfacial tension.
-This work uses a non-trivial fluid and solid case of Zirconium dioxide (zirconia) and water to demonstrate the MoP method remains applicable in obtaining both the pressure and heat flux.
-As the MACE form of potential allows any combination of elements to be modelled and the presented derivation makes no assumptions limiting element type or chemistry \footnote{with the note that long range interactions are currently not included in MACE}, this work shows that NEMD and MACE together have the potential to open a new frontier of molecular fluid dynamics modelling.
+This work uses the non-trivial case of a Zirconium dioxide (zirconia) and water interface to demonstrate the MoP method remains applicable in obtaining both the pressure and heat flux.
+As the MACE form of potential allows any combination of elements to be modelled and the presented derivation makes no assumptions limiting element type or chemistry \footnote{with the note that long range interactions are currently not included in MACE}, this work shows that NEMD and MACE together have the potential to open a new frontier of molecular fluid dynamics and thermal modelling.